Integrated urban development in Ukraine

 Title: Integrated urban development in Ukraine

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ), Swiss State Secretariat for Economic Affairs (SECO)

 Lead executing agency: Ministry of Regional Development, Construction, Housing and Communal Services of Ukraine

-In the cities of Zhytomyr, Poltava, Chernivtsi and Vinnytsia, the citizens participate in political and economic development processes.
-The negative environmental impacts of urban growth are curbed and the cities’ vital natural resource base is improved.
+In various Ukrainian cities, citizens participate in political and economic development processes.
+The negative impacts of urban growth on the environment are reduced and the living conditions in the cities improved.